timothygan/SDS_Project/Project.md

 that too much weight is placed on Combine results as they do not accurately reflect real football situations.
 For instance, players will almost never sprint 40 yards in a straight line in an NFL game.
-Our goal is to determine to what extent it is possible to build statistcal models that predict the draft position and overall carreer success of players based solely on their combine data.
+Our goal is to determine to what extent it is possible to build statistical models that predict the draft position and overall carreer success of players based solely on their combine data.
 It’s obvious why a model that predicts player success would be useful, coaches and general managers can use this information to decide who to pick.
 The application of a draft position predictor is less obvious.
 However, if it is accurate enough, general managers could use this information to guide their draft strategy by letting them know which players are likely to be available at which rounds.

 ## Methods